mateusz29/qgis-yolo-plugin/README.md

 The YOLO-MOD plugin is currently distributed as a ZIP package and can be installed in QGIS using the **Install from ZIP** option.

-In addition to the plugin installation, several Python dependencies must be installed in the QGIS Python environment:
+In addition to the plugin installation, several Python dependencies must also be installed in the QGIS Python environment:

 - ultralytics
 - onnx
 - onnxruntime / onnxruntime-gpu

 Detailed installation instructions and tested dependency versions are provided below.
+Future versions of the plugin are planned to be distributed through the official QGIS Plugin Repository.

 ## Plugin Installation